tabokie/tabokie.github.io/_subtopics/lifestyle.md

 1.2411 Quote Scott Adams on procrastination: you are lying down and should get up but don't want to--start by moving just one finger, then your hand, etc.

-1.25 Economical procrastination
+1.25 Be your own scheduler, hand-write daily tasks as a FIFO queue

+1.251 fact: Humen love checkboxes

+1.252 Instead of `fork()` right away, push the side misson into queue

-1.251 Keep busy if you really need to stall
+1.253 Stay busy if you really can't handle the task at hand

+1.2531 This is also called economical procrastination

-1.2511 Reading, which is rarely related to what I’m writing, or hoping to write, helps get started writing ([Susan Sontag Paris Review](https://fs.blog/2013/05/susan-sontag-how-i-write/))
+1.2532 Reading, which is rarely related to what I’m writing, or hoping to write, helps get started writing ([Susan Sontag Paris Review](https://fs.blog/2013/05/susan-sontag-how-i-write/))

-1.2512 Do the next task in queue
+1.254 Pass on unfinished tasks and breakdown the ones devised badly

 **1.3 Find pleasure in even the dullest work**